Flight to Freedom 2019

-On Saturday, February 10, 2018, Fort Mose will host their annual Flight to Freedom event, which recreates the experience of the hundreds of slaves who traveled to Fort Mose in search of freedom in America's first Underground Railroad.
+On Thursday, Friday, and Saturday, February 7, 8, and 9, 2019, Fort Mose will host their annual Flight to Freedom event, which recreates the experience of the hundreds of slaves who traveled to Fort Mose in search of freedom in America's first Underground Railroad.

 The annual event takes place during February in commemoration of Black History Month and features historical demonstrations and guided walks along the park's Freedom Trail, which represents the journey of escaping slaves from coastal Carolina to Spanish Florida.

-Visitors to Fort Mose are taken on the Freedom Trail by a guide every 15 minutes on the hour, the quarter hour and half hour, with a lunch break from 11:30 a.m. to 12:30 p.m.
+Visitors to Fort Mose are taken on the Freedom Trail by a guide every 15 minutes, starting on the hour.
 There is a booth on-site to sign up for the tour.
 Cannon and musket firings are held on the hour and half hour.
 Other living history demonstrations take place throughout the day.

 Hundreds of freedom seekers fled slavery in the British colonies and came to Fort Mose in Spanish Florida from 1687 until 1763, when Spanish Florida.
 The flight came to an end in 1763, when the British took control of Florida from Spain, thus ending Florida's run as a sanctuary.
 The experience of this perilous journey and the historical context in which it occurred is re-created by living history demonstrators in this annual Fort Mose event.

-The fort is open to school groups on all three days.
-For information on booking a school group, contact Suzanne Lamb at Fort Mose Historic State Park, at (904) 823-2234.
+The event is open to school groups on all three days.
+For information on booking a school group, contact Robert Nimmons at Fort Mose Historic State Park via email here.

 Admission: Admission to the park grounds and to the event are free.
 The fee for the on-site museum is $2 per person, but entrance to the museum is not necessary for those who wish to participate in the event, which takes place outdoors.